Skip to content

 The debate isn't really about whether cyclists should lift.
 It's about how heavy, how often, and when.
 The answers from sports scientists and S&C coaches point in the same direction.

-The consensus: heavy lifting beats more volume after 35
+The consensus: loaded resistance work beats more volume after 35

 Bjørn Rønnestad's work at Inland Norway University of Applied Sciences has been the anchor for most of the evidence-based discussion over the past fifteen years.
 Across multiple studies, Rønnestad compared heavy resistance training at 4–10 repetition maximums against moderate or high-repetition protocols in trained cyclists.
 The heavy loading group consistently showed greater improvements in cycling economy, mean power output, and time-to-exhaustion.
-The neuromuscular explanation is straightforward: high-load work recruits more motor units and increases rate of force development in ways that translate directly to the pedal stroke.
+The neuromuscular explanation is simple: meaningful load recruits more motor units and increases rate of force development in ways that translate directly to the pedal stroke.

 Prof. Stephen Seiler, whose research on polarised training Anthony has discussed at length on the podcast, makes a related point about the physiology of masters athletes.
 After 35, two processes compound each other.
 Muscle fibre quality declines, particularly fast-twitch type II fibres.
 And neuromuscular efficiency — the ability to coordinate and activate muscle — deteriorates without stimulus.
 Endurance training alone does not arrest either process.
-Heavy lifting does.
+Loaded resistance training does.

 Joe Friel has documented this extensively.
 In his work with masters cyclists, riders who committed to two or more gym sessions per week through the off-season retained significantly more top-end power entering the race season than those who skipped strength work entirely.
 The gap widened with age.
 A 38-year-old who skips the gym through winter is starting February behind where they left off in October.
 A 50-year-old in the same position is starting considerably further back.